m-labs/artiq/doc/manual/building_developing.rst

 After a successful boot, the "FPGA DONE" light should be illuminated and the board should respond to ping when plugged into Ethernet.

+.. _zynq-jtag-boot :

 Booting over JTAG/Ethernet
 """"""""""""""""""""""""""

-It is also possible to flash/boot Zynq devices over USB and Ethernet.
+It is also possible to boot Zynq devices over USB and Ethernet.
 Flip the DIP switches to JTAG.
-The scripts ``remote_run.sh`` and ``local_run.sh`` in the ARTIQ-Zynq repository, intended for use with a remote JTAG server or a local connection to the core device respectively, were written at M-Labs to accomplish this.
+The scripts ``remote_run.sh`` and ``local_run.sh`` in the ARTIQ-Zynq repository, intended for use with a remote JTAG server or a local connection to the core device respectively, are used at M-Labs to accomplish this.
 Both make use of the netboot tool ``artiq_netboot``, see also its source `here <https://git.m-labs.hk/M-Labs/artiq-netboot>`__, which is included in the ARTIQ-Zynq development environment.
 Adapt the relevant script to your system or read it closely to understand the options and the commands being run; note for example that ``remote_run.sh`` as written only supports ZC706.

-You will need to generate the gateware and firmware first, either through ``nix build`` or incrementally as below.
-For an incremental build add the option ``-i`` when running either of the scripts.
+You will need to generate the gateware, firmware and bootloader first, either through ``nix build`` or incrementally as below.
+After an incremental build add the option ``-i`` when running either of the scripts.
+If using ``nix build``, note that target names of the form ``<board>-<variant>-jtag`` (run ``nix flake show`` to see all targets) will output the three necessary files without combining them into ``boot.bin``.

 .. warning::

     A known Xilinx hardware bug on Zynq prevents repeatedly loading the SZL bootloader over JTAG (i.e. repeated calls of the ``*_run.sh`` scripts) without a POR reset.
-If necessary, physically set a jumper on the ``PS_POR_B`` pins of your board and use the M-Labs `POR reset script <https://git.m-labs.hk/M-Labs/zynq-rs/src/branch/master/kasli_soc_por.py>`_.
+On Kasli-SoC, you can physically set a jumper on the ``PS_POR_B`` pins of your board and use the M-Labs `POR reset script <https://git.m-labs.hk/M-Labs/zynq-rs/src/branch/master/kasli_soc_por.py>`_.

-.. _zynq-jtag-boot :

 Zynq incremental build
 ^^^^^^^^^^^^^^^^^^^^^^

-In some circumstances, especially if you are developing ARTIQ, you may prefer to construct ``boot.bin`` manually.
-This is a little more involved, as ``boot.bin`` is the combination of several files, specifically ``szl.elf`` (an open-source bootloader for Zynq `written by M-Labs <https://git.m-labs.hk/M-Labs/zynq-rs/src/branch/master/szl>`_, used rather than Xilinx's FSBL), ``runtime`` or ``satman`` (the firmware) and ``top.bit`` (the gateware).
+The ``boot.bin`` file used in a Zynq SD card boot is in practice the combination of several files, normally ``top.bit`` (the gateware), ``runtime`` or ``satman`` (the firmware) and ``szl.elf`` (an open-source bootloader for Zynq `written by M-Labs <https://git.m-labs.hk/M-Labs/zynq-rs/src/branch/master/szl>`_, used in ARTIQ in place of Xilinx's FSBL).
+In some circumstances, especially if you are developing ARTIQ, you may prefer to construct these components separately.
+Be sure that you have cloned the repository and entered the development environment as described above.

 To compile the gateware and firmware, enter the ``src`` directory and run two commands as follows: